techidaily/site-extra-hints/source/_posts/new-best-overlay-strategies-for-videographers.md

 ![blurry fade on text effect](https://images.wondershare.com/filmora/article-images/2022/09/blurry-fade-on-text-effect.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lCpzYpVPIZA?si=hNte-mPRIzjvqpRy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 In fact, the text effect is used to highlight a few characters in a word while the others remain blurred.
 You can also use the effect when you are making transitions between different texts and titles.
 It is more like an add-on to the usual fade on effect as it adds a blurring effect.
 It is important to get the attention of the viewers to specific texts.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kZVDkvMZvP4?si=xAugrCf-Ud6EMMpm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 7\.
 Type on Text Effect